chipster/chipster-openshift/shibboleth_tutorial.md

 oc new-app shibboleth
 ```

 Expose the Apache's port 8000 and terminate the TLS on the load balancer.
-Disable redirects from *http* to *https* by setting ´--insecure-policy=None´, because the same is recommended also in more traditional setups (where TLS is terminated in the Apache).
+Disable redirects from *http* to *https* by setting `--insecure-policy=None`, because the same is recommended also in more traditional setups (where TLS is terminated in the Apache).
 This will use a OpenShift's wildcard TLS certificate.
 Consider getting a host-specific certificate and terminating the TLS in the Apache instead.
 I'm not aware of any direct risk associated with this wildcard solution, but your own certificate would be definitely better.

 ```bash
 oc expose dc shibboleth --port=8000